_____________________________________

 Mumbai.

-spokesperson, was till recently, India’s High Commissioner to Canada
+Korea, a former spokesperson, was till recently, India’s High Commissioner

 Case for a Fresh Start with Canada

-Commissioner to Zimbabwe and Consul General of India at New York.
+earlier Indian High Commissioner to Zimbabwe and Consul General of India at

 Steadying India-Canada Relations: Through Trust